node-saml/xml-crypto/README.md

-## Xml-Crypto
+## xml-crypto
-A pure javascript xml digital signature library.
+An xml digital signature library for node.
 Xml encryption is coming soon.
+Written is pure javascript!

-For more information visit my [blog](http://webservices20.blogspot.com/).
+For more information visit [my blog](http://webservices20.blogspot.com/).

 ## Install
 Install with [npm](http://github.com/isaacs/npm):

     npm install xml-crypto

+You (may) also need an xml parser and I recommend [xmldom](https://github.com/jindw/xmldom)

+    npm install xmldom

-A pre requisite it to have [openssl](http://www.openssl.org/) installed and its /bin to be on the system path (this is so that node's built-in crypto module would work - xml-crypto does not use openssl directly)
+A pre requisite it to have [openssl](http://www.openssl.org/) installed and its /bin to be on the system path.
+This is required by node's built-in crypto module - xml-crypto does not use openssl directly.
 I used version 1.0.1c but it should probably work on older versions too.

 ## Signing Xml documents
+Use this code:

 	var SignedXml = require('xml-crypto').SignedXml
 	  , FileKeyInfo = require('xml-crypto').FileKeyInfo
 	  , fs = require('fs')